-At Compassion Centered Counseling, I specialize in providing treatment for depression.
+At Compassion Centered Counseling, We specialize in providing treatment for depression.

 Are you experiencing overwhelming sadness?
 Do you consistently feel negative or hopeless about the future?
 Are you no longer motivated to participate in the activities that used to bring you pleasure?
 Are you having trouble sleeping, or are you lethargic and sleeping too much?
 Is it difficult to concentrate?
 Do you have thoughts of suicide?
 You may even feel sad but cannot find a reason to justify that sadness.